How to Develop Your Moneymaking Dapp Using Solidity Smart Contract: Step-by-Step Guide

 What are the best dapps to make money in 2023?

-The best dApps for making money in 2023 include DeFi platforms like Uniswap, Aave, and Compound, NFT marketplaces like OpenSea, and gaming platforms like Axie Infinity.
+The best dApps to make money in 2023 are DeFi platforms like Uniswap, Aave, and Compound, NFT marketplaces like OpenSea, and gaming platforms like Axie Infinity.
 Always research before investing.

 How much does it cost to build a dapp with solidity?

-Building a dApp with Solidity can cost from a few thousand to hundreds of thousands of dollars, depending on project complexity, developer experience, and infrastructure requirements.
+Building a dApp with Solidity can cost from few thousand to hundreds of thousands dollars depending on project complexity, developer experience and infrastructure requirements.

 What is the simplest way to calculate percentage in solidity?

-To calculate a percentage in Solidity, use integer math: result = (value * percentage) / 100; Solidity uses integer division, rounding down to the nearest whole number.
+To calculate percentage in Solidity use integer math: result = (value * percentage) / 100; Solidity uses integer division, rounding down to the nearest whole number.

 How to code in Solidity?